When do you need a building permit?

-A Building Permit is required for all major building projects including new homes, home extensions, garages and commercial projects.
-A permit is also required for many small projects including sheds, retaining walls, fences, decks, carports, verandahs, swimming pools and spas.
+A building permit is needed for all major building projects including new homes, home extensions, garages and commercial projects.
+A permit is also needed for small projects including sheds, retaining walls, fences, decks, carports, verandahs, swimming pools and spas.

-Building Permits are required for these projects regardless of the cost of the building project.
-To confirm if a particular building project requires a permit, visit the Planning Desk at the City of Ballarat, The Phoenix, 25 Armstrong Street South during business hours.
+Building permits are needed for these projects regardless of the cost to build.
+To find out if a building project needed a permit, visit the planning desk at the City of Ballarat, The Phoenix, 25 Armstrong Street South during business hours.
 Bring a detailed floor plan, site plan, and copy of title for assessment and advice.

-A building surveyor is responsible for issuing a Building Permit at the commencement of a building project.
+A building surveyor is responsible for issuing a building permit at the start of a building project.

-The surveyor should be engaged at the very start of the process, and can advise on documentation necessary to obtain the permit.
+The surveyor should be included at the very start of the process, and can advise on what is needed to get a permit.

-After the Building Permit is issued, the building surveyor will carry out a series of inspections at different stages throughout the project to ensure that the building work meets minimum standards.
+After the building permit is issued, the building surveyor will carry out inspections at different stages during the project to make sure the building work meets minimum standards.

 - New homes